camcahoon/Practice/README.md

 - git checkout -b [branch name]
 - git push origin [branch name]

+Delete a local branch:
+- git branch -d [branch name]
+- git branch -D [branch name] (if the former gives an error)

 When committing, either use git commit -m "commit message" or use vi

 When using vi, to write and quit do: